hyperledger-archives/fabric/docs/API/ChaincodeAPI.md

 `QueryChaincode(chaincodeName string, function string, args []string) ([]byte, error)` - Queries the specified chaincode from the current chaincode.

+## Logging

+`SetLoggingLevel` allows a Go chaincode to set the logging level of its shim.
+The logging level is a case-insensitive string chosen from CRITICAL, ERROR, WARNING, NOTICE, INFO or DEBUG.
+In the event of errors assume that the logging level has not changed.
+For information on how a chaincode can create its own logs, please see [here](../dev-setup/logging-control.md).

+`SetLoggingLevel(levelString string) error` - Set the logging level of the shim

 ## Future APIs

 The APIs available today are just a start.
 Future APIs will allow chaincode to query transactions, blocks, and possibly previous state.
 Open an issue in the [repository](https://github.com/hyperledger/fabric/issues) to add your support for APIs you would like to see.